Roxana: Marriage to Alexander

+After Alexander's Death

 After Alexander's sudden death at Babylon in 323 BC, Roxana is believed to have murdered Stateira.
 According to Plutarch, she also had Stateira's sister, Drypetis, murdered with the consent of Perdiccas.
-Roxana was pregnant, which caused some discussions between Alexander's loyalists around Perdiccas and Ptolemy who suggested waiting to see if Alexander's posthumous child was a son and naming either a caretaker regent or a council to govern on his behalf, and the Macedonian soldiers who opposed a so-called persianization of the Macedonian court.
+During this time, Roxana was pregnant.
+This caused tensions between the Macedonian soldiers who opposed a so-called Persianization of the Macedonian court, and the loyalists around Perdiccas and Ptolemy who suggested waiting to see if the child was a son and naming either a caretaker regent or a council to govern on his behalf.

-For the Macedonian succession a temporary compromise was found as Philip Arrhidaeus was declared king of Macedon; if the unborn child was a son, he was to become a king as well.
-By 317 though, Roxana's son, called Alexander IV lost his kingship as a result of intrigues started by Philip Arrhidaeus' wife, Eurydice II.
+A temporary compromise was found when Philip Arrhidaeus was declared king of Macedon; if the unborn child was a son, he was to become a king as well.
+Roxana gave birth to a son, Alexander IV, in 323 BC.
+However, by 317 BC, the young Alexander lost his kingship as a result of intrigues started by Philip Arrhidaeus' wife, Eurydice II.
 Afterwards, Roxana and the young Alexander were protected by Alexander the Great's mother, Olympias, in Macedonia.
 Following Olympias' assassination in 316 BC, Cassander imprisoned Roxana and her son in the citadel of Amphipolis.
 Their detention was condemned by the Macedonian general Antigonus in 315 BC.
 In 311 BC, a peace treaty between Antigonus and Cassander confirmed the kingship of Alexander IV but also Cassander as his guardian, following which the Macedonians demanded his release.
 However, Cassander ordered Glaucias of Macedon to kill Alexander and Roxana.
 It is assumed that they were murdered in spring 310 BC, but their death was concealed until the summer.
 The two were killed after Heracles, a son of Alexander the Great's mistress Barsine, was murdered, bringing the Argead dynasty to an end.